 Like Odin, Frau Holda would fly through the night and give gifts to children, as Beliefnet.com noted.
 In some depictions, Holda is dressed in red and uses chimneys to deliver gifts.
 Some Germanic traditions involve leaving food and milk for Holda on Dec.
 24, known as Mother Night.

 Now you can see the modern Santa Claus legend beginning to round out: passing judgment on life and prosperity, flying about with a magical leaping horse, giving gifts to children, going down chimneys, getting bribes to appease him/her like food and milk, coming at the winter solstice (around December 25th) etc. Pagan Gods have certainly contributed more to the Santa mythology than the Greek bishop, St. Nicholas.

 What is Santa Claus Today?

 Here’s the truth about what Santa has become to us today.
 Yes, he has all of the characteristics of the pagan gods above but he has now morphed beyond having those characteristics.
-Christmas is tangentially now, at best, a celebration of the birth of Christ (Christ’s Mass right?).
-Christ is secondary to gift giving and getting now which is the cultural and commercial priority.
+Christmas is tangentially now, at best, a celebration of the birth of Christ (derived from Christ’s Mass right?).
+However Christ is very much secondary to gift giving and getting which has become the cultural and commercial priority in current times.

-Christmas as we all know has become a consumer holiday now with nothing related to Christ these days.
-Hardly a time of spiritual celebration but rather of materialism.
-Heck commercial oriented entities even use an X in front of the “mas” to pretty much tell you what some intend to do with the Christ connection to this holiday.
+Christmas, as we all know, has become a consumer holiday with nearly nothing related to Christ these days.
+Hardly a time of spiritual celebration but rather an emphasis instead of materialism.
+Strictly commercial oriented entities even use an X in front of the “mas” to pretty much tell you what some intend to do with the Christ connection to this holiday.

 The words of the song- Santa Claus is Coming to Town tell more: